DanielKarasek/CliffWalk/readMe.md

 # Cliff walk
 This is implementation of Dyna-Q and Monte Carlo Tree Search(MCTS) on grid world.

-Parameters in main:
+Parameters in main :

-grid :
+grid:
 	map of the grid world.
 Each number has different meaning.
 	1 - wall
 	2 - goal